This is a review of the romance novel Passion’s Web by Cassie Edwards, featuring a pirate, Bryce Fowler, and a woman named Natalie Palmer.

 This post may contain affiliate links.
 As an Amazon Associate, Sweet Savage Flame earns a small percentage from qualifying purchases.Passion's Web by Cassie Edwards

-Genres: Historical Romance
+Genres: Bodice Ripper Lite, Historical Romance

-SPOILER ALERT ⚠
+TOTAL SPOILER ALERT ⚠

-Bryce is hired by a businessman in New Orleans, Clarence Seymour, to find three things.
-An opium shipment, and Seymour’s wife and daughter, who were taken in separate incidents years apart.
+A New Orleans businessman, Clarence Seymour, hires Bryce to find three things.
+They are :an opium shipment and Seymour’s wife and daughter.
+They were were taken in separate incidents years apart.
 Bryce won’t be able to bring back Seymour’s wife—she, Kathryn, is dead—but he can bring back his daughter… Natalie.

 Bryce kidnaps Natalie and takes her to New Orleans to meet Clarence.
 He’s happy to see her, but one person who most definitely isn’t is Brenda Seymour, Clarence’s other daughter, Natalie’s sister…and Adam’s lover.

 When Natalie decides to go back to Key West, Brenda helps her.
 This effort ends with Natalie being forced to marry a man, Albert Burns, a former pirate.

 Bryce saves her from this forced marriage.
 Then they return to New Orleans to discover, sadly, that someone has shot Clarence.
 He is later shot again.

 Ultimately, the secrets Saul and Adam wanted to hide from Natalie are revealed.
 She and Bryce have their Happily Ever After.

 Passion’s Web contains many of the same literary weaknesses that mark the rest of Mrs. Edwards’ work: shallow, undeveloped characters and storylines, unsatisfactory endings, and way too many exclamation points!
 At unnecessary times!
 It’s annoying!